djacobow/pidog2/attiny84_sketch/fw_build.md

 ## Programming the firmware

 I recommend you use your Raspberry Pi to flash the AVR firmware.
 See instructions in rpi_lib/flashing for help on that.
+You will need the actually firmware hex file for programming.
+To get that, compile the sketch normally, and then choose Sketch => Export Compiled Binary.

 However, if you have an AVR programmer and have soldered the ICSP header onto the PiDog, you can program the chip directly,